josi4/solarnode-handbook/docs/users/getting-started.md

  1. Log into [SolarNetwork][solaruser]
  2. Generate an _invitation_ for a new SolarNode
- 3. Paste the invitation into the SolarNode setup page and follow the instructions
+ 3. Accept the invitation on SolarNode

 ### Log into SolarNetwork